-The last recommendation to overcoming Imposter Syndrome is to evaluate yourself.
+The last recommendation is to evaluate yourself.

 Watch your own videos, review your own client notes, and see if there are any opportunities for you to improve.
 You may find some unique things that only you do that can add to your competitive advantage as a coach.